RobinHankin/frab/README.md

 The random `sparsetable` object shown above would require
 ![10^{12}](https://latex.codecogs.com/png.latex?10%5E%7B12%7D "10^{12}")
 floating point numbers in full array form, of which only 4 are nonzero.
-Multi-way tables may be added in the same way as `frab` objects:
+Multi-way R tables may be added in the same way as `frab` objects:

 ``` r
 y3 <- rspar()